Anan51/TDTbot/wit_data/zones/gates/encounters/the_tree.md

 -------------
 tdt$tree_eat

 You decide the tree is good for food and pleasant to the eyes.
 You pluck a fruit off and eat a bite.
 (Restore 100% :heart: and :large_blue_diamond:, enemies roll first in your next fight.
-Gain permanent __Healing__ and __Will__x10)
+Gain permanent __Healing__.
+Gain __Will__x10)

 -------------
 tdt$tree_leave